ARTICLE I. NAME

 ARTICLE VI.
 NONDISCRIMINATION

-The association shall not discriminate on the basis of race, national origin, religion, age, sex, sexual orientation, or handicapping condition.
+The association shall not discriminate on the basis of race, national origin, religion, age, sex, sexual orientation, gender, gender orientation or handicapping condition.
 All programs and activities of the Association shall be conducted in furtherance of this policy.

 ARTICLE VII.
 AMENDMENTS